yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 - How to run docker containers in the background
 - How to list images and containers in host system

-## Launching a docker container with different options
+## Launching a docker container in a different way

 In our previous `hello-world` example, `docker run` command not only implicitly fetched its image from DockerHub and but also launched a container on your host machine.
 What if you just want to download a docker image but not yet ready for running a contaianer.
 No worries ! we've `docker pull ...` command for the same purpose.
-This time, we'll however  use a well-known bioinformatics container, [fastqc](https://hub.docker.com/r/biocontainers/fastqc).
+This time, we'll however  use a well-known bioinformatics container called, [fastqc](https://hub.docker.com/r/biocontainers/fastqc).

 To get started, let's pull *fastqc* image in the following way: